 Modern oil boilers are relatively efficient, but it is essential that they are serviced annually by a member of the 'competent person scheme', usually an OFTEC registered engineer.
 This is essential for safe and efficient operation.
 Domestic systems generally use 28sec oil, usually called Kerosene.
 The sec refers to seconds and describes the viscosity of the oil (this was the time it takes for a ball bearing of a set size and diameter to pass through a set distance of the oil).
 The CO2 emissions for modern condensing oil fired heating systems are no greater than normal gas.

-OFTEC have published several useful guides (PDF Files):
+OFTEC has published several useful guides (PDF Files):